Do you want to become a professional seafarer where you are an officer in charge of ships or to work in the shore side maritime sector?

 Hundreds of thousands of people are employed in the UK maritime industry.
 The job you want is out there, and we’ll make sure you develop the perfect package of personal and professional skills to beat the competition.

-If you gain sponsorship you’ll also have the chance to spend a year working for your sponsor at sea.
+If you gain sponsorship you’ll also have the chance to spend a year working for your sponsor at sea (the University does not guarantee sponsorship for any student).
 Alternatively build miles aboard a yacht as a non-sponsored student.
 You’ll get the chance to apply the skills you've learnt over the past two years to real world situations.

 "There are times at sea that can be hard but there are also some pretty incredible times too.
 You have to realise that there can be negative aspects to the life at sea, especially as a female; but don’t let it get to you, use the negatives to build and become the best person you can be.
 I am just one of many women proving that females can be officers and good ones at that.
 This is a fantastic career path with lots of opportunities to travel, to earn, and to grow as a person.